-- For a listing of general Rules of Behavior for all users, see the most recent edition of IHS General User Security Handbook (SOP 06-11a). - For a listing of system administrators/managers rules, see the most recent edition of the IHS Technical and Managerial Handbook (SOP 06-11b).
+- For a listing of general ROB for all users, see the most recent edition of IHS General User Security Handbook (SOP 06-11a). - For a listing of system administrators/managers rules, see the most recent edition of the IHS Technical and Managerial Handbook (SOP 06-11b).

-Both documents are available at this IHS web site,
+Both documents are available at this IHS Web site: http://security.ihs.gov/.

-http://security.ihs.gov/

-The Rules of Behavior listed in the following sections are specific to RPMS.
+The ROB listed in the following sections are specific to RPMS.